baharsayinalp/DSA-210-TERM-PROJECT/README.md

    - Calculate correlation metrics to assess relationships between productivity levels and TikTok usage.

 # Expectation
-I aim to find patterns in my Tiktok usage, including timestamps I use Tiktok the most and content preferences.
+I aim to find patterns in my Tiktok usage.
 Moreover, I hope to decide whether Tiktok lowers my productivity levels.
-My goal to gain a clear insight and try to optimize my life according to the outcomes I am going to find due to these datasets.
+My goal is to gain a clear insight and try to optimize my life according to the outcomes I am going to find due to these datasets.